t-anhht/t-anhht/README.md

  </a>
 </p>
 <p>
-I am a software engineer with highly experience in designing and building distributed and scalable systems using .Net and Javascripts.
+I am a software engineer with highly experience in designing and building distributed and scalable systems using .Net and Javascript.
 And, I'm enthusiast about learning microservices, serverless, cloud services and software architecture.
 </p>

 <p align="center">